 Global children’s brand

-The previous social strategy had been mainly transactional – product images, sales messaging, the standard ecommerce approach.
-But that wasn't building brand loyalty or differentiation in a crowded market.
+The existing social strategy was transactional – product images, sales messaging – and it wasn't building loyalty or differentiation in a crowded market.
+They needed to own an identity that had an emotional resonance emotionally with parents.

 The Strategy